Traubert/UD_Akkadian-RIAO/README.md

 # Introduction

-UD_Akkadian-RIAO is a small treebank which consists of *** sentences.
-It was manually annotated following the UD annotation guidelines.
+UD_Akkadian-RIAO is a small treebank which consists of 22 277 words and 1845 sentences.
+This represents an intact subset of a total of 2211 sentences from the early Neo-Assyrian royal inscriptions  of the tenth and ninth centuries BCE.
+The language of the corpus is Standard Babylonian, with occasional Assyrianisms, whereas “Akkadian” is the umbrella term for both Assyrian and Babylonian.
+The treebank was manually annotated following the UD annotation guidelines.

 # Acknowledgments